Colorado Paralegal Career Guide

 Projected Job Growth

-The US Bureau of Labor Statistics has projected 17% employment growth for paralegals and legal assistants nationwide from 2012 to 2022.2 This projected growth outstrips both the average projected growth for all US occupations (11%) and the average projected growth for other legal occupations (11%).2 This projected expansion of the paralegal field reflects cost-saving trends; as employers seek to minimize the cost of providing legal services, certain tasks previously allocated to lawyers may be given to paralegals.
+In May 2017, the Bureau of Labor Statistics reported 5,420 paralegals and legal assistants employed in Colorado.2 The Bureau of Labor Statistics has projected 15% employment growth for paralegals and legal assistants nationwide from 2016 to 2026.3 This projected growth outstrips both the average projected growth for all US occupations (7%) and the average projected growth for other legal occupations (11%).3 These trends are expected to hold true for Colorado paralegal jobs as well, with estimates calling for 22.6% job growth for paralegals in the state between 2016 and 2026.1 The expansion of the paralegal field reflects cost-saving trends; as employers seek to minimize the cost of providing legal services, certain tasks previously allocated to lawyers may be given to paralegals.
 Corporations are also expected to depend more heavily on internal legal departments, rather than seek more expensive outside counsel.
-These trends are expected to result in an increased number of Colorado paralegal jobs, as the Colorado Department of Labor and Employment has projected 24.8% job growth for paralegals between 2014 and 2024.1 This translates to 2.8% growth per year, for a total of 1,766 new paralegal jobs in Colorado added over the next ten years.1

 Colorado Paralegal Salary Outlook

-In May 2014, the US Bureau of Labor Statistics reported 5,370 paralegals and legal assistants employed in Colorado, earning an average annual wage of $52,240.3 Major business centers in the state, primarily Denver and Colorado Springs, should experience the greatest degree of job growth, which may lead to higher salary offers.
-The US Bureau of Labor Statistics reports that the Denver metropolitan area has the highest average paralegal salary in Colorado, at $54,480.4 Job and salary prospects for aspiring Colorado paralegals are quite positive as the state hosts many active and expanding law firms as well as government bodies and well-established corporations that rely on paralegal support.
+Paralegals and legal assistants in Colorado earn an average annual wage of $58,340.2 Major business centers in the state, primarily Denver and Colorado Springs, should experience the greatest degree of job growth, which may lead to higher salary offers.
+The Bureau of Labor Statistics reports that the Denver metropolitan area has the highest average paralegal salary in Colorado, at $60,430.2 Job and salary prospects for aspiring Colorado paralegals are quite positive as the state hosts many active and expanding law firms as well as government bodies and well-established corporations that rely on paralegal support.

 Colorado Paralegal Salary Info By Metro Area